-The Yoginis who emerged out from the Matrikas, in turn married 64 Bhairavas who too simultaneously emerged from eight Bhairavas released by Lord Maha Kala Bhairava who was initially released by Lord Shiva from his body to destroy the Daksha Yagna along with other forces.
+The Yoginis who emerged out from the Matrikas, in turn married 64 Bhairavas who too simultaneously emerged from eight Bhairavas as released by Lord Maha Kala Bhairava who was initially released by Lord Shiva from his body to destroy the Daksha Yagna along with other forces.
 Thus the 64 Bhairavas became the consorts or guardians of the sixty-four Yoginis who are mentioned in several tantric texts.
 The names of the eight Bhairavas who first emerged from Lord Maha Kala Bhairava were Asitanga, Ruru, Canda, Krodha, Unmatta, Kapala, Bhisana, and Samhara.
-Each of those eight Bhairavas released seven Bhairavas to assist them and all the 64 Bhairavas were under the overall control and command of Maha Kala Bhairava.
+Each of those eight Bhairavas in turn released from their bodies seven sub Bhairavas to assist them and to keep entire 64 Bhairavas were under the overall control and command of Maha Kala Bhairava.

 Yogini means ‘power of union’ or ‘the power that facilitates union’.
 Those 64 powerful Yoginis have unique personas and powers to fulfil ones desires, drive away negativity and fear, prevent misfortunes, give knowledge, peace, all-around prosperity, good progeny, and auspiciousness of all kinds.
 In tantric tradition, Yoginis are considered to be fertility goddesses.
 Their aspects are also innumerable such as benevolent, fierce, rule over the negative or positive tendencies of humans.
 Yogini in others view has been a demoness or sorceress, possessing magical powers.
 References on the 64 Yoginis and their powers are found in the ancient scriptures like Brahmanda Purana, Agni Purana, Skanda Purana, Kalika Purana, Nandikeswara Purana, and Chandi Purana written by Sarala Das besides many texts on Tantrism.